: PRIME MINISTER

 10 Downing Street is the official residence of the First Lord of the Treasury, and not of the Prime Minister.
 Find out more about Number 10 Downing Street.

-There have been fourteen British Prime Ministers during The Queen’s reign:
+There were fifteen British Prime Ministers during The Queen’s reign:

 1. Winston Churchill 1951-55